 John Carline was the local architect who was charged with much of this work, and at St Alkmund’s the nave and chancel were recreated in airy Georgian style by 1795.
 The impression of light within the building was enhanced by a wide, unpillared nave and the installation of twelve windows of clear glass in frames of cast iron from nearby Coalbrookdale.
 Three of these frames, state-of-the-art technology in their day and which mark the arrival in the world of the Industrial Revolution, are still in existence (though only one in the main body of the church).

 Pride of place, however, has always gone to the jewel in the St Alkmund’s crown, the magnificent East Window by Francis Eginton of Handsworth, a double thickness of glass painted in enamel front and back.
-The subject is the Assumption of the Virgin Mary; the theme is Hope, and the whole design a copy of a painting by Guido Reni now in Munich.
+The figure at the centre is based closely on a painting by Guido Reni, now in Munich.
+That painting is of the Assumption of the Virgin Mary, but here the window is entitled “Hope”.
 This window cost £200 when it was installed, and overran its budget, but the parishioners reportedly were glad to pay, so impressive was the result.

 It is a source of regret to some that the Victorians ‘improved’ upon Carline’s design by replacing nine of his twelve cast iron window frames with slightly smaller windows set in stone tracery: some stained glass has crept in too… Carline’s plaster ceiling did not survive either – by the end of the Victorian era it had been replaced by the present wooden ceiling.
 We may be grateful for that at least, as it is largely responsible for the excellent acoustical properties of the present building.
 When the tower was remodelled at the end of the 19th century, the 1823 organ was taken from the West end gallery to the north-east and finally removed from there (to Eastern Europe) when the present instrument arrived.